Hi, I’m Ronnie Walter.

 I have also published over 25 coloring books for adults (and now kids too) through our The Coloring Café brand.
 I guess you could say I like to draw.
 And I continue to do so.

-But over the years another voice kept calling to me.
+Another voice kept calling to me.
 The one that continued to remind me of my love for color and abstraction.
 I have always been attracted to the work of Richard Diebenkorn, Willem De Kooning, Franz Kline, and especially Helen Frankenthaler.
 So, I started painting.
 A lot.
 I’ve entered (and been accepted into) a few shows, and the reception has been gratifying.
 I work on both paper and canvas in acrylic, often using other media as well like pastels, colored pencils, and graphite.
-I will continue to add to the gallery, so I invite you to stop by often to see what’s cooking in the studio.